What is Financial Modeling?

 - So the purpose of an LBO model is to determine the amount of profit that can be generated from such kind of a deal.

-- Following are steps that go into making an LBO model;
+- The following are steps that go into making an LBO model;

 - Calculation of purchase price based on forward trading multiple on EBITDA